-A student may withdraw from or drop any class during the first five weeks of the course.
+A student may withdraw from or drop any class during the first five weeks of a regular semester course and the first three weeks of an 8-week session course.
 This means courses that are dropped will appear on a student's transcript as a "W." All financial obligations will remain per the tuition refund policy.

-The student may withdraw from the sixth through tenth weeks and receive a "WP" (Withdrew Passing) or "WF" (Withdrew Failing) on the student's transcript.
-Withdrawal after this date, without reason of a serious illness or similar emergency that occurs after the withdrawal deadline, will result in receiving an "F."
+The student may withdraw from the sixth through tenth weeks of a regular semester course and receive a "WP" (Withdrew Passing) or "WF" (Withdrew Failing) on the student's transcript.
+Withdrawal may occur from the fourth through sixth weeks of an 8-week session course.
+Withdrawal after these dates, without reason of a serious illness or similar emergency that occurs after the withdrawal deadline, will result in receiving an "F."

 Students may be administratively withdrawn (AW) from a course due to lack of attendance, or non-participation in online classes, or other violations of academic policy.
 Although professors will initiate such withdrawals, students are not relieved of their financial obligations to the seminary, will not be eligible for tuition refunds, and may face reductions in financial aid.
-Students may appeal administrative withdrawals per the appeal policy stated in the Student Handbook.
-Grade implications will comply with the current policies related to withdrawals (no grade penalty during weeks six to ten; an automatic "F" following the tenth week).
+Students may appeal administrative withdrawals per the appeal policy stated in the Student Handbook, Grade implications will comply with the current policies related to withdrawals (no grade penalty during the designated weeks of withdrawal; an automatic "F" following the designated period).